Russia

+Russia, or the Russian Federation, is a country in Eastern Europe and North Asia.
+It is the largest country in the world, spanning eleven time zones and sharing land borders with fourteen countries.
+With over 140 million people, Russia is the most populous country in Europe and the ninth-most populous in the world.
+It is a highly urbanised country, with sixteen of its urban areas having more than 1 million inhabitants.
+Moscow, the most populous metropolitan area in Europe, is the capital and largest city of Russia; Saint Petersburg is its second-largest city and cultural centre.

-The East Slavs emerged as a recognisable group in Europe between the 3rd and 8th centuries CE.
+Human settlement on the territory of modern Russia dates back to the Lower Paleolithic.
+The East Slavs emerged as a recognised group in Europe between the 3rd and 8th centuries AD.
 The first East Slavic state, Kievan Rus', arose in the 9th century, and in 988, it adopted Orthodox Christianity from the Byzantine Empire.
-Rus' ultimately disintegrated, with the Grand Duchy of Moscow growing to become the Tsardom of Russia.
+Kievan Rus' ultimately disintegrated; the Grand Duchy of Moscow led the unification of Russian lands, leading to the proclamation of the Tsardom of Russia in 1547.
 By the early 18th century, Russia had vastly expanded through conquest, annexation, and the efforts of Russian explorers, developing into the Russian Empire, which remains the third-largest empire in history.
-However, with the Russian Revolution in 1917, Russia's monarchic rule was abolished and replaced by the Russian SFSR—the world's first constitutionally socialist state.
-Following the Russian Civil War, the Russian SFSR established the Soviet Union (with three other Soviet republics), within which it was the largest and principal constituent.
-At the expense of millions of lives, the Soviet Union underwent rapid industrialization in the 1930s, and later played a decisive role for the Allies of World War II by leading large-scale efforts on the Eastern Front.
-With the onset of the Cold War, it competed with the United States for global ideological influence; the Soviet era of the 20th century saw some of the most significant Russian technological achievements, including the first human-made satellite and the first human expedition into outer space.
+However, with the Russian Revolution in 1917, Russia's monarchic rule was abolished and eventually replaced by the Russian SFSR—the world's first constitutionally socialist state.
+Following the Russian Civil War, the Russian SFSR established the Soviet Union with three other Soviet republics, within which it was the largest and principal constituent.
+The Soviet Union underwent rapid industrialisation in the 1930s, amidst the deaths of millions under Joseph Stalin's rule, and later played a decisive role for the Allies in World War II by leading large-scale efforts on the Eastern Front.
+With the onset of the Cold War, it competed with the United States for ideological dominance and international influence.
+The Soviet era of the 20th century saw some of the most significant Russian technological achievements, including the first human-made satellite and the first human expedition into outer space.